IOBR/book/docs/signature-analysis.md

                              method          = "integration",
                              mini_gene_count = 2)
 ```
-The same SIGNATURE in this case will be scored using all three methods simultaneously.
+The same signature in this case will be scored using all three methods simultaneously.

 ```r
 colnames(sig_tme)[grep(colnames(sig_tme), pattern = "CD_8_T_effector")]